 Your username and password allow us to give you secure access to information about your interlibrary loan requests.
 You also can edit your contact and shipping information.

-Internet Explorer, Firefox and Chrome are all fine.
+Safari, Firefox and Chrome are fine.

 The technology that the library uses sends a session ID to be stored on your machine so the system will recognize your computer.
 You can refuse this cookie and still be able to use ILLiad without any problems.